AnnikaV9/hcclient/CONTRIBUTING.md

 # Contributing

 All contributions are welcome as long as they are in scope of the project, which is to provide a configurable, fully featured, and cross-platform terminal client for [hack.chat](https://hack.chat/).
+Pull requests that add features targetting other alternate hack.chat instances will not be entertained.
+Please fork the project for that.

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.